alemohamad/100-Days-of-SwiftUI/README.md

   * Transforming shapes using CGAffineTransform and even-odd fills
   * Creative borders and fills using ImagePaint
   * Enabling high-performance Metal rendering with drawingGroup()
+* `Day 45 - Project 9, part 3`
+  * Special effects in SwiftUI: blurs, blending, and more
+  * Animating simple shapes with animatableData
+  * Animating complex shapes with AnimatablePair
+  * Creating a spirograph with SwiftUI